 12 February 2025

-This bill would require the government to carry out and publish a review of whether raising the income level that triggers the High Income Child Benefit Charge would be appropriate, and to look at how people declare income above that threshold.
-It also requires a published assessment of how the charge affects single parents and full‑time caregivers for children.
-The aim is to make the policy more transparent and evidence‑based, and to consider potential reforms to the charge and its administration.
+This bill would require the Secretary of State to carry out and publish a review of whether raising the income threshold for the High Income Child Benefit Charge would be worthwhile, and to consider reforming how families declare income above that threshold.
+It would also require the Secretary of State to publish an assessment of the impact of the High Income Child Benefit Charge on single parents and on full-time caregivers for children.
+The aim is to inform policy decisions and improve transparency around how the charge works.

-Currently at the 2nd Reading in the House of Commons.
-If it progresses, it would move on to further stages such as Committee and Report.
+The bill has completed its first reading and is now at the 2nd reading in the House of Commons.
+If it passes the 2nd reading, it would move on to committee scrutiny for detailed examination.

 Generated 21 February 2026